petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/tutorials/creating-a-basic-custom-element.md

 Custom elements or IFrames being deployed in the same way as other types of client extensions is a **beta feature** in Liferay 7.4.
 This tutorial uses a different way to deploy custom element remote applications, and it is still the recommended approach until a future update.
 ```

-In this tutorial, you'll create a basic remote application using Liferay's [`create_remote_app.sh`](https://raw.githubusercontent.com/liferay/liferay-portal/master/tools/create_remote_app.sh) script.
+Here you'll create a basic remote application using Liferay's [`create_remote_app.sh`](https://raw.githubusercontent.com/liferay/liferay-portal/master/tools/create_remote_app.sh) script.
 After the application is generated, you'll compile its code and host its `.js` and `.css` files.
 Once hosted, you'll copy each file's URLs and use them to create a custom element.
 Finally, you can deploy the application to site pages as a widget.

 ![Use the create_remote_app.sh script to create a simple React application.](./creating-a-basic-custom-element/images/01.png)